TdsAlv/dbt_homework/README.md

 Looks like STAR schema is still quite popular, although it was designed when data storage was costly, which is not the case right now.
 I guess the main advantage of it right now is readability - organizing your data around events (facts) and description of those events (dimensions).

-On one end of the spectrum there seems to be people who like Data Vault, but that seems to be a very cumbersome modeling technique.
+On one end of the spectrum there seems to be people who like Data Vault, but that seems to be a very cumbersome modeling technique and I know too little about its pros/cons.

-On the other end, some people are just pushing for OBT (one big table), as with current data warehouses the speed may not be an issue.
+On the other end, some people are just pushing for OBT (one big table), as with current data warehouses the speed of scanning big tables may not be an issue.